robertshum/a-paint-company/DEVNOTES.md

 * save button that saves the roles and redirects to admin
 * cancel button -> reverts changes, no redirect.

-## Assumptions
+# Assumptions

-### The relationship between 'Paint status' and 'stock (aka. the Kanban from the context)
+### The relationship between Kanban (swim lanes) for the paint stock and the actual stock is unknown.

+* What happens if I 'drag' BLUE with 100 stock from available to low stock?
+I'm not sure what that means for the actual stock afterwards.
-No acceptance criteria, no user story...
+* No acceptance criteria, no user story, so I will make up my ranges so that paint stock falls into 'swim lanes'.
-* Available = paint > 6 stock.
+  * Available, paint > 6 stock.
-* low stock = paint <= 5 stock.
+  * low stock, paint > 0 <= 5 stock.
-* out of stock = paint = 0.
+  * out of stock, paint = 0 stock.

 ### Admin page

-No Acceptance criteria.
-What does it mean by 'manage users'.
+No Acceptance criteria, hard to deduce what it means to 'manage users'.

 * I assume it means updating the roles for each person.
-* I'm also assuming disable/enable means that person can no longer login if disabled.
 * Does it mean create / delete users?
   * That means, new forms, with passwords, username, etc.
   * Not enough time / might be beyond the scope of the project.
 This can be a very large feature depending how it's interpreted.

-* How I interpret it:
-  * Admin can look at the CURRENT users as a list.
-  * Admin can change their ROLE based on the user.
-  * Admin can disable/enable the user.
+* I'm also assuming disable/enable means that person can no longer login if disabled.
+* Also assuming it will disable certain pages based on roles/priviledges, but that also means we have to deal with user authentication or mock logging at they very least.

+* I'm interpreting these as beyond the scope of the competition timeline.

 ### Painter

-The story is similar to Jane, but it's phrased in such a way that painter should only allowed to consume units of paint (for houses), but not update the stock.
+The story is similar to Jane, but it's phrased in such a way that painter should only allowed to consume units of paint (for houses), but not update the stock, by increasing the amount.
+For simplicity both users, can increase/decrease the stock.

-### Authentication
-* Proper authentication takes some time to set up, and we don't know what the client wants as there is no story/acceptance criteria.
-OAuth?
-Alternative?
-* Therefore, we will create a simple login screen and password that is stored in the backend .env file.
-* We should at least encrypt / decrypt the pw.